 - Oceans will become more acidic as carbon dioxide dissolves into the sea.

-One hundred forty three (143) breeding species are evaluated in this report.
+We evaluated 143 breeding species in this report.

 - 7 (70%) of the salt marsh-nesting species are classified as Highly Vulnerable.